Why do I need a forensically sound image? What is a forensic image?

 Please share feedback and suggestions through the feedback at the bottom of the article.

-Please read this Editor’s Note – I have had the pleasure of working with this great guy and investigator for almost 3 years; he technically designed and built a very high class cyber lab capable of supporting a lot of evidence, with their E01 copies and a ton of the latest technologies for almost any sound acquisition of REAL evidence.
+Please read this Editor’s Note – I have had the pleasure of working with this great guy and investigator for almost 3 years; he technically designed and assisted in building a very high class cyber lab capable of supporting a lot of evidence, with their E01 copies and a ton of the latest technologies for almost any sound acquisition of REAL evidence.
 The biggest and best in my state!
-His fear as are mine and all other professional investigators is that the willfully uniformed supervisors just want a quick preview and with that, using this forensically UNsound information and unofficial evidence they want to get arrest and more equipment search warrants.
+His fear as are mine and all other professional investigators is that the willfully uniformed supervisors just want a quick preview and with that, using this forensically UNsound information and unofficial evidence they want to get arrest and more search warrants.
 Previews are NOT forensically sound and can easily lead to false arrest, false prosecution and destruction of an innocent person’s life.
-Since this was written and after an incredible class on Raptor (UTube videos linked above) was delivered to HTCIA members, and the UTube videos were made by this Investigator who is now a patrolman.
-This same guy who is considered by many of the Federal trainers, Local trainers, High Tech organizations and professional Law Enforcement officers as one of the finest cyber investigators in the southeastern United States has now returned to patrol.
-Lack of LE managements understanding will lead to innocent people being charged, criminals getting away and in general a breach of good lab procedures and correct forensic search for REAL evidence will be lost.
+This lack of LE managements understanding will lead to innocent people being charged, criminals getting away and in general a breach of good lab procedures and correct forensic search for REAL evidence will be lost.
 An Example - If one looks at Fingerprints, the standard for them to used as evidence is that there must be 12 to 20 identifying markings on the unique ridges or swirls on a finger.
 What if you suddenly said 5 matches were enough to arrest and prosecute?
 Remember there is a very fine line between Prosecution and Persecution, actually only one letter.
 I was in Law Enforcement back when crime scene preservation was a joke and DNA was black magic and I remember this same stuff happening and coming from uniformed leaders.
 It is sad that it is happening again, as I had hoped that Law Enforcement had accepted the new and innovative technologies along with forensically sound techniques and processes.

 Let me give you an example there is a current case where a college professor that runs an open 24X7 computer lab, that has several open computers for the students.
 A female student found 1 picture that offended her.
 The local department came in did a preview and arrested the professor.
 They seem to have forgotten the basic principles of Custody, Control and Care.
 That has not helped the professor who has lost his position and no matter what happens his academic life is harmed and he will have to spend a large sum of money to fight the unjust charges.
 I am hoping that this is not a common occurrence!!!!!